Buckerton/lab-agile-planning/README.md

-# lab-agile-planning
+# GradeTracker-CPTS322
-This repo contains the lab for agile planning for our Grade Tracker project
+This is the repository for our group project.